NevoHainberg/The-Beast-Forensic-Kit/README.md

- Start_Investigation_Script (The Beast) - Learning Project

- About this Project
 This is my personal project for learning and practicing **Cyber Forensics (DFIR)**.
 I built this script to better understand the forensic workflow and to see how different tools can be automated to collect evidence from a Windows machine.

 My goal was to move from theory to practice—building a system that follows the "Order of Volatility" and organizes artifacts in a way that makes analysis easier.